nirvanatikku/jQuery-TubePlayer-Plugin/README.md

 	height: 270, 					      			// the height of the player
 	allowFullScreen: "true", 		      			// true by default, allow user to go full screen
 	initialVideo: "DkoeNLuMbcI", 	      			// the video that is loaded into the player
+	playlist: null,									// array of video id's if a playlist is desired
 	start: 0,
 	preferredQuality: "default",	      			// preferred quality: auto, small, medium, large, hd720
 	controls: 1, 					      			// whether the player should have the controls visible, 0 or 1 or 2